luke10x/schwember/docs/JOURNAL.md

 - still looking on ways to play animations
 - in not too much detail is described in FloatyMonke's YT
 - also ozz-animation seems to may be useful
+- all day very hard trying ot implement camera controls
+- all controls working except yawing to sides does not stay on floor plane, which makes camera roll
+- trying very hard just to get that right
+- I changed view_matrix to be the main source of camera position data
+- before it was tracking the angles and recalculating it

+## 2023-08-14, Mon

+- got the camera movement vorking in consistent way
+- it supports 3 degree of freedom of movement and 3 of rotation
+- it would be more practical to always keep camera horizontally aligned but then it is difficult to do it directly iterracting to view matrix.
+- actually in the end of the day it is sometheing that makes sense (direct control on camera), in practical applications there will have to be different controllers. but it is not necessary to have them figured now

+    W     - Move forward   UP     - Pitch up
+    S     - Move backward  DOWN   - Pitch down
+    A     - Strafe left    LEFT   - Yaw left
+    D     - Strafe right   RIGHT  - Yaw right
+    Shift - Move up        Comma  - Roll left
+    Space - Move down      Period - Roll right